 Exams and assignments will be based on the material covered in class and in the textbook.
 See the syllabus for exam dates and information about which chapters will be covered.
-Grades will be based on class participation, homework assignments, two mid-term exams and one final exam.
+Grades will be based on class participation, homework assignments, three mid-term and one final assessment.

-Exams 50%
+Assessments 50%

-Mastering Assignments: 30%
+Mastering Assignments: 35%

 Case studies 10%

-Class Participation 10%
+Class Participation 5%

-- There will be a total of four exams given during the semester, worth a combined total of 50% of the final grade. - Mastering Assignments are online assignments that will be completed through Pearson's MyLab and Mastering on Blackboard to reinforce material taught in class.
+- There will be a total of four assessments given during the semester, worth a combined total of 50% of the final grade. - Mastering Assignments are online assignments that will be completed through Pearson's MyLab and Mastering on Blackboard to reinforce material taught in class.